transcriptaze/snyth/README.md

 All of which means that the four separate oscillator functions can be replaced by a single not-very-complicated function that can be smoothly varied across it's range e.g. using a VCA.

-The _Greensleeves_ demo on YouTube is an example of using this to render a version of _Greensleeves_ in which every single note is ever so slightly different and also varies during the note as well.
-While this isn't all that difficult to do using other synthesizers, this particuarly rendering is _snyths_ all the way down and pleasingly elegant.

 ## Generalising to other shapes